Motorcycles and scooters

 The number of motorcycle and scooter riders in Sydney is growing.
 Motorcycles and scooters are fun and cheap to run.

 However, their growing popularity means that accidents involving motorbikes and scooters are also on the rise.
-The most common type of crash happens when a rider collides with the vehicle in front.

 Riding safety tips

 - leaving a 3-second buffer around your vehicle